0x57Origin/NimPacket/README.md

 - Security research and penetration testing
 - Implementing network protocols from scratch
 - Traffic analysis and monitoring
+- **Sending and receiving raw packets with real network I/O**
+- **Building complete network tools like ping, traceroute, and custom scanners**

-The library just handles the annoying packet format stuff so I can focus on the actual logic.
+The library handles the annoying packet format stuff and raw socket complexities so I can focus on the actual tool logic.

 ## Demo Programs